tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 7. Click the **Form** button to switch back to the Form view.

+{: .tip}
+In Stoplight's next release (scheduled for April 19, 2021), multiple users will be able to collaborate in the same project at the same time, just like a Google Docs experience.
+You will see their name, cursor, and their user icon in Studio in real time, allowing for better collaboration on API design.

 ## Step 2: Enter the API overview information {#overview}

 To get started, populate the fields in the API Overview section (this includes the version, name, description, security, contact, license, and other general details).
 For this tutorial, I've prepared sample information for you to easily insert into the Stoplight Editor.
 (Note that, in the sample information in the orange expandable buttons, for fields that don't have names, I put the assumed titles of these fields in [brackets].)